Appeals & Proration

 You may wish to appeal the value or request a proration because the vehicle has been sold, wrecked, stolen, junked or because you have registered the car out of state.

 Please note that an appeal for vehicle value or a proration of a bill requires that we obtain specific documentation from you.
 These documents should be mailed to:

 Hillsborough, NC 27278 -8181

 The Tax Office must receive requests for appeal and necessary documentation within 30 days of the due date shown on the bill.
 Necessary documentation includes the original bill of retail sale from registered automobile dealer.

 Proration for any reason requires the Receipt of Tag Surrender (form FS-20 from NCDMV) and proof that the vehicle is no longer in your possession or that you have registered the vehicle out of state.
 Prorations are figured according to the month in which the license plate is surrendered to the NCDMV.
 There must be at least one full month remaining in the vehicle tax year upon date of surrender.
 City vehicle fees are not prorated.
 The Tax Office must receive requests for proration and necessary documentation within 12 months of the date license plates are turned in.

 High Mileage Appeals

 The taxpayer must initiate damage appeals each year, to verify that the car has not been repaired.
-Necessary documentation includes an estimate from a body shop for repair costs and must be received by the Tax Office withing 30 days of the due date shown on the bill.
+Necessary documentation includes an estimate from a body shop for repair costs and must be received by the Tax Office within 30 days of the due date shown on the bill.